Mghty-Mrt/mart-portfolio/docs/Work Experience.md

 ---

-📈 Metrics & Monitoring
+## 📈 Metrics & Monitoring

 - Implemented a full observability stack (Prometheus, Grafana, Promtail) with dashboards for API performance and error tracking.

 ---

-🚀 Automation & Deployment

-- Standardized multi-service Docker deployments across branches for efficient rollout and maintenance.

-- Automated provisioning and configs with Ansible and Bash to minimize setup time and reduce human error.
+## 🖥️ Virtualization & Resource Optimization

+- Managed VMware vSphere ESXi stack for consolidating services and optimizing infrastructure resources.

+- Confidently administered VMware ESXi environments, enabling the reduction of physical server needs by implementing a scalable and virtualized infrastructure.

+- Utilized virtualization to create, clone, and migrate servers efficiently, optimizing resource utilization and enhancing flexibility in server management.

 ---

+## 🛠️ Linux System Oversight

+- Managed Ubuntu/Debian Servers: Ensured secure, multi-tenant environments by administering Ubuntu/Debian servers, implementing best practices for system security and performance optimization.

+---

+## 🐳 Standerdized Deployments with Docker Compose:

+- Developed and utilized Docker Compose to create standardized deployment processes for efficient application management.

+- Implemented containerization strategies that simplified configuration modifications and ensured isolated networking for specific groups of containers.

+- Organized deployment projects by creating structured folders containing Docker Compose files, which facilitated easy access to configurations and insights into the containerized application's environment, including configurations, databases, and directory structures.

+---

+## ⚙️ Optimized Server Provisioning with Ansible:

+ - Created and maintained Ansible scripts for automating the provisioning and configuration of multiple servers simultaneously.

+ - Ensured applications were deployed across servers with uniform configurations, enhancing consistency, reducing setup time, and minimizing configuration drift.

+---

-🔐 Reverse Proxy Design
+## 🔐 Reverse Proxy Design

+- Configured NGINX as a reverse proxy to enhance security and efficiently manage incoming traffic.

+- Implemented access control measures ensuring that internal resources were accessible only via DNS, masking real IP addresses for added security.

 - Built flexible reverse proxy layers with Nginx and Caddy for SSL termination and dynamic route management.

 ---

+## 🗃️ Database Administration

+- Administered MySQL and MSSQL databases for internal tools and monitoring systems.

+---

-🧩 Platform Integration & Service Management for internal use
+## 🧩 Platform Integration & Service Management for internal use

 - Integrated communication (FreePBX, 3CX)
 - Storage (Samba, Nextcloud, Syncthing)
 - Backup (Duplicati)
 - Remote Access (Remotely)

----

-🌐 Network Sync & Availability

-- Built branch-to-HQ replication pipelines with static IP mapping and sync strategies to ensure continuous data access.

----

-🖥️ Virtualization & Resource Optimization

-- Managed VMware vSphere ESXi stack for consolidating services and optimizing infrastructure resources.

----

-🗃️ Database Administration

-- Administered MySQL and MSSQL databases for internal tools and monitoring systems.

----

-🛠️ Linux System Oversight

-- Maintained core infrastructure on Ubuntu/Debian systems with regular updates, secure networking, and endpoint hardening.